TONYCRE8/cre8-form/README.md

 With each form, there is a general form structure you should keep with this plugin to ensure you don't run into any problems.
 A tool is being worked on for you to create forms online and export them as html code.

+At the moment, the tool is minimal in it's configuration.
+But more configuration tools will be out later.

 ### Forms

 Each form element should have a `POST` method, and also contain it's post `action`, even if the action is in the same script (i.e. writing `action="contact.php"` in the `contact.php` script).
 It should also have an `id` and a `name` value.